 While personalized introductions appear in the email preview text, subject lines are the first texts that appear after the sender’s name.

 In short, email subject lines will serve as the gatekeepers to your emails.
 They’re the first thing that recipients will notice in their inboxes.
-And this is also the number one tip of Madison Tong, the Email Marketing Expert of My Supplement Store to increase email open rates.
+This is also the number one tip of Madison Tong, the Email Marketing Expert of My Supplement Store, to increase email open rates.

 Email warmup is an important component to increase email open rates as it influences your email deliverability and sending reputation big time.
-Robert at Admail.net said
+Michael Benson, Founder of Warm Up Inbox, said, “By constantly keeping your inbox warmed up, you never need to worry about a lack of positive engagements keeping your inbox alive.”

-The warmup process may include sending email from a new account, wherein you begin sending to a smaller number of people and gradually increase it each day.
-Ideally, you can accomplish maximum deliverability by 8 to 12 weeks and an email deliverability tool like InboxAlly can help you get there much faster.
+The warmup process may include sending emails from a new account, where you begin sending to a smaller number of people and gradually increase it each day.
+Ideally, you can accomplish maximum deliverability in eight to 12 weeks.

 10. Choose your links wisely

-However, this does not necessarily mean you have to put too many links in one newsletter.
+However, this does not necessarily mean you must put too many links in one newsletter.
 If your goal is to increase email open rates and improve click-through rates, you have to “choose your links wisely,” according to Kenneth of Perfect Captain.

-From my own experience, inserting over 2 links within the email body can significantly increase the spam rate (based on tests I performed through different spam test software
+From my own experience, inserting over two links within the email body can significantly increase the spam rate (based on tests I performed through different spam test software),” the entrepreneur added.

 11. Send at the right time

-Email marketing statistics have also shown that the best day to send email campaigns is Tuesday.
-However, if you send two emails a week, schedule it on Thursday for your second day to increase your email open rates.
+Email marketing statistics have also shown that Tuesday is the best day to send email campaigns.
+However, if you send two emails weekly, schedule it on Thursday for your second day to increase your email open rates.

 12. Offer an incentive